-• WooCommerce 5.6 RC 2 is now available.
-We are on track for our planned August 17th release date.
+• We’re excited to announce that the first release candidate for WooCommerce 6.0 is now available.
+We are currently on track for our planned December 14th release date.

 Changes